xLoadingx/RumbleAnimator/DevelopersReplayFormat.md

 The replay consists of `FrameCount` frames written sequentially.

 Each frame is written in the following order:

+1. Frame length
-1. Frame timestamp
+2. Frame timestamp
+3. State entry count
-2. State Entries
+4. State entries

-### Timestamp
+### Frame Layout

+    int32 FrameLength
     float Time
+    int32 EntryCount
+    StateEntry[EntryCount]

+`FrameLength` specifies the number of bytes following it that belong to the frame.

-Time is expressed in seconds since the start of the replay.
+Time is expressed in seconds since the start of the replay

 ---